2227500/Palace_v2/README.md

 In Partial Fulfilment for the Degree of Master of Science

-## Learning Programming Languages: Designing a virtual reality Memory palace to check the feasibilty in learning programming languages through the use of virtual memory palace
+## Learning Programming Languages: Designing a virtual reality Memory palace

 The app is developed to explore the feasibility of learning programming languages through a virtual memory palace